wenjian80/wlsdockersample/README.md

 ## Docker create
 - Look at the contents of Dockerfile.create.
-- It is pulling the image, copy the war file and running a wlst script to create a domain
+- It is pulling the image, copy the war file and running a wlst script to create a domain.
+- We can also include os packages such as vim in the image so you run vi command, or you want to copy certain files into the image etc.
-- Examine the contents of model.py wlst
+- Examine the contents of model.py wlst, it is creating a domain and deploy certain resources.
+- In real life, your wls config will be ideally scripted in wlst.
+Although you can go into the console make changes and commit to a next version which we will explain below.
 - Run command
 > docker build --file Dockerfile.create --force-rm=true -t mywls:v1 .
 - Run command.
 You will see the docker image being created.